 - Datuk Ishak Atan, private secretary to Tengku Razaleigh (Malaysian Finance Minister at that time)

 The aircraft is GAF Nomad N.22B, 13-passenger civil version of the GAF Nomad.
-It it registered to Sabah Air, with registration number 9M-ATZ.
+It is registered to Sabah Air, with registration number 9M-ATZ.

 The aircraft carried heavy cargo from Labuan such as golf equipments as well as colored television sets.

 The aircraft is supposed to be operated by two pilots.
-Johari Stephens, a trainee pilot at that time, asked to be seated at the co-pilot.
-His request is granted.
+However, Johari Stephens, a trainee pilot at that time, asked for sit at the co-pilot seat.
+His request was granted.